Silly and Serious Times in Berlin

 Memorial for the murdered Jews of Europe

-Berlin also boasts plenty of heavy-weight museum paraphernalia, like the Nefertiti Bust in the Neues Museum or Babylon’s Ishtar Gate or Mshatta towers at the Pergamon Museum.
-Which are serious both in historical significance and awesomeness for an ancient civilizations nerd like myself.
+Berlin also boasts plenty of heavy-weight history museums, like the Nefertiti Bust in the Neues Museum or Babylon’s Ishtar Gate or Mshatta towers at the Pergamon Museum, which are serious draws for an ancient civilizations nerd like myself.

 My accommodation arrangements should have tipped me off about the silliness to come.
 A friend of a friend had offered me the use of his apartment in the trendy neighbourhood of Kreuzberg.
-He and his roommates were totally cool with me staying there, despite the fact that none of them had ever met me and none of them would be in town for the duration of my stay.
 My instructions were to pick up the key from the corner store near the apartment building from the lady at the counter.
 I did not know the name of this woman.
 I do not speak German.
-It turns out that she does not speak English either and I had to draw a key while repeating my name over and over for some time.
-I also was not told the apartment number within the building and had to try the key in every door until successfully unlocking a door on the sixth floor.
+It turns out that she does not speak English and I had to draw a key while repeating names over and over.
+I also was not told the apartment number in the building and had to try the key in every door until successfully unlocking a door on the sixth floor.

 Ampelmann!